-Any District employee who is determined, at the conclusion of the Grievance Process, to have engaged in Title IX Sex Discrimination will be subject to disciplinary action up to and including discharge.
-Any third party who is determined, at the conclusion of the Grievance Process, to have engaged in Title IX Sex Discrimination will be addressed in accordance with the authority of the Board in the context of the relationship of the third party to the District, e.g., vendor, parent/guardian, invitee, etc. Any District student who is determined, at the conclusion of the Grievance Process, to have engaged in Title IX Sex Discrimination will be subject to disciplinary action, including, but not limited to, suspension and expulsion consistent with student behavior policies.
-Any person making a knowingly false accusation regarding Title IX Sex Discrimination will likewise be subject to disciplinary action.
+Any association employee who is determined, at the conclusion of the grievance process, to have engaged in sexual harassment will be subject to disciplinary action up to and including discharge.
+Any third party who is determined, at the conclusion of the grievance process, to have engaged in sexual harassment will be addressed in accordance with the authority of the Board in the context of the relationship of the third party to the association, e.g., vendor, parent, invitee, etc. Any association student who is determined, at the conclusion of the grievance process, to have engaged in sexual harassment will be subject to disciplinary action, including, but not limited to, suspension and expulsion consistent with student behavior policies.
+Any person making a knowingly false accusation regarding sexual harassment will likewise be subject to disciplinary action.

-This policy does not increase or diminish the ability of the District or the parties to exercise any other rights under existing law.
+This policy does not increase or diminish the ability of the association or the parties to exercise any other rights under existing law.